damog/blog/source/_posts/if-you-own-an-ibook.md

-Title: If you own an iBook...
+title: "If you own an iBook..."
 Date: 2005-02-27 04:08:37
 Tags:
 ---